andymac-2/haskell-docs/docs/book/Applicative.md

+# Applicative Functors

-## Explaining Applicative
+## Explaining the Applicative typeclass

 We were just introduced to the `Functor` typeclass and the `<$>` function which allows us to apply a regular function to something with a side effect.
-Unfortunately, `<$>` only allows us to use one side effect value.
+Unfortunately, `<$>` only allows us to use one side effect value as an argument.
 We can see this from it's type signature:

 ```haskell
 -- only takes a function which takes one value and returns another: (a -> b)